Here is my monthly report of our personal net worth progress for October 2019 and other financial and life updates.

 Our 2019 average savings rate is up to 44.52%

-It’s the best month ever since I started tracking my net worth and finances.
+It’s the best month ever since I started tracking my personal net worth and finances.
 But, I’d be frank here.
 Because of technical reasons, my wife’s salary for next month came already at the end of October.
 So, that’s two salaries in one month (plus a bonus).
 So, let’s see the numbers next month.
 They suppose to be way lower.

-Another thing that helped to push the net worth number up is that the ILS, which is my main currency got weaker against the USD and EUR.
+Another thing that helped to push the personal net worth number up is that the ILS, which is my main currency got weaker against the USD and EUR.

 On my travel plans, I’m already looking ahead at coming trips.
 So, if you are in New York City, London, Beijing, or Vienna, let me know.
 See a more detailed schedule on the travel section.

 Crowd Investing Alert: I’ve been working on a secret project in the last month or so.

 Here is the problem.
 When you are dealing with crowdinvesting platforms, it’s hard to keep up when they release new projects.
 Each platform has different standards of when to announce those projects.
 Some do it in advance, some only when the projects are live.